goytoom/LLMs_perils_opportunities/README.md

 # Against GPTology
 This is the repositoy for the "Against GPTology" project.
 All code and data necessary to replicate the analysis in the paper are presented here/

-## Overview
-### Code

-### Data Files

-## General Setup
+## General Setup / First Step
-In a terminal execute the command `conda env update -n textgen --file textgen.yaml`.
+1. In a terminal execute the command `conda env create --file=textgen.yaml`.
 This creates a conda environment and installs the necessary packages to execute all codebooks.
-Then, activate the environment using `conda activate textgen`.
+2. Activate the environment using `conda activate textgen`.
+3. Install the required packages using `pip install -r requirements.txt`

 ## Text Annotations
 ### Preparation